microsoft/psi/topics/Overview.Audio.md

 - `ToFloat` - Converts raw audio samples to floating-point sample values.
 - `ZeroCrossingRate` - Computes the zero-cross frequency of an audio frame.

-While any one of these operators may be used individually, they are usually produced collectively using the `AcousticFeatures` component which aggregates a set of commonly used acoustic feature streams into a single component.
-Configuration parameters specified in the `AcousticFeaturesConfiguration` object determine which features to generate.
+While any one of these operators may be used individually, they are usually produced collectively using the `AcousticFeaturesExtractor` component which aggregates a set of commonly used acoustic feature streams into a single component.
+Configuration parameters specified in the `AcousticFeaturesExtractorConfiguration` object determine which features to generate.
 Note that the audio input to this component is assumed to be 1-channel 16-bit PCM audio.
-Ensure that this format is specified in `AudioSourceConfiguration` if using the `AudioSource` to capture live audio as input, or use the `AudioResampler` component to convert the audio stream to the required format.
+Ensure that this format is specified in `AudioCaptureConfiguration` if using the `AudioCapture` to capture live audio as input, or use the `AudioResampler` component to convert the audio stream to the required format.